davidul/tour-of-python/readme.md

 Here are some common list methods in Python:

 - append() - adds an element to the end of the list.
+Important: this method modifies the original list.
 - extend() - extends the list with elements from another iterable object, such as a string or another list.
 - insert() - inserts an element at a specific index in the list.
 - pop() - removes and returns the last element in the list.